AyehBlk/RAPTOR/README.md

 **What you get:**

 - Search and download RNA-seq datasets from GEO, SRA, and TCGA directly from a visual dashboard — no coding required.
-GEO and SRA are production-ready; TCGA is functional with multi-omic support (tested with 5 cancer cohorts); ArrayExpress is fully implemented.
+GEO and SRA are production-ready; TCGA is functional with multi-omic support (tested with 5 cancer cohorts); ArrayExpress is under active development.
 - Upload your own count matrices and work interactively with sample metadata — add columns, rename groups, exclude samples, assign batches.
 Then pool multiple studies into one dataset with automatic gene ID harmonization and batch correction.
 RAPTOR checks whether your datasets are actually poolable and flags problems like library size differences, low gene overlap, or batch effects before you proceed.
 - Profile your data across 32 features (BCV, dispersion, sparsity, sample balance, and more) and get pipeline recommendations.
 RAPTOR offers two recommendation modes: an ML-based approach using a Random Forest classifier, and a rule-based approach for simpler guidance.
 - Run differential expression with DESeq2, edgeR, and limma, then combine results into a consensus through ensemble analysis.
 Five combination methods (Fisher's, Brown's, RRA, Voting, Weighted) reduce false positives by about 33% compared to any single method.